Usage

 Sex

-(These words, which should not be considered offensive, fill a need for
+(These words, not to be considered offensive, fill a need for

 a decent way for consenting adults to